 Under our management plan, which is approved by Natural England, we aim to cut around 40 - 50 hectares per year.
 The plant communities at Wicken Fen require a regular cutting regime (every three years) to enable them to thrieve.

 Unfortunately a combination of wet ground conditions, weather and difficulties of our equipment to deal with these conditions means we have often fallen short of meeting our target.

-The Broads Authority have kindly provided the use of their Fen Harvester, in order that we can assess its suitability for working on the fen.
+Last year the Broads Authority kindly provided the use of their Fen Harvester, in order that we can assess its suitability for working on the fen.

-Our Ranger team have been suitably impressed by its ability to work in our wetland environment and hope to be able to purchase our own machine in the near future.
+Our Ranger team were suitably impressed by its ability to work in our wetland environment and we've made the significant financial commitment to purchase our own machine.